shakurocom/iOS_codestandards/Fastlane.md

       10. `fastlane` - run the fastlane.
 Specify lane that should be run, that you setted up in `Fastfile`.
 In example above - it is `beta`.
 Check "Working directory" parameter - make sure it is correct.

-      11. //TODO: add a script to push a change of the build number back into git
+      11. `Script 'push build number changes'` - a script to push a change of the build number back into git:
+      ```
+      git commit ./MetroApp/Metro/**/Info.plist -m "[version update] [ci skip]"
+      git push origin "$BITRISE_GIT_BRANCH"
+      ```

       12. `Git tag` - to add a tag to current branch about new release, that was made.
 "Tag to set on current commit" is a tag string itself.
 For our example it would be `exampleapp-testflight-$XPI_VERSION-$XPI_BUILD`

-15. Go to "Secrets" tab of workflow editor.
+18. Go to "Secrets" tab of workflow editor.
 Add `FASTLANE_APPLE_APPLICATION_SPECIFIC_PASSWORD` and `FASTLANE_PASSWORD` variables.
 Their value should a password of the apple account, that you specified inside Appfile as `apple_id`.

-16.
+19. Mission completed.
+Schedule created workflow as you like/need.